3 Days in Lisbon, Portugal- Best Things to Do

 If you don’t want to spend around 8,50€ for the entrance (adult) then just head over to one of the free observation points close to the castle.

 A pretty and popular square – it doesn’t surprise, why it so popular, right?

 I have a thing for squares – I love those places where people meet and just watch people.
 So another place I recommend is actually Praça da Figueira.

 If you are fast, you can do all the things in 2 days in Lisbon.

 I definitely recommend visiting Lisbon for longer, though, since there are beautiful surroundings and there is so much to do around Lisbon.
 Find some ideas for day trips from Lisbon and check out the most beautiful places in Portugal.

-Visiting Lisbon with kids?
+Visiting Lisbon with the kids?
 Then find out about fun things to do with kids.